Tutorial | Predictive maintenance in the manufacturing industry#

 • Here Asset ID is not unique, i.e., the same car might have more than a single row of data.

-After importing the CSV file, from the Explore tab, we can see that the columns are stored as “string” type (the grey text beneath the column header), even though Dataiku can infer from the sample the meanings to be “Text”, “Integer”, and “Decimal” (the blue text beneath the storage type).
+After importing the CSV file, from the Explore tab, we can see that the columns are stored as “string” type (the gray text beneath the column header), even though Dataiku can infer from the sample the meanings to be “Text”, “Integer”, and “Decimal” (the blue text beneath the storage type).

 Note